SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeReverseReadStream.class/README.md

-Just do the iterations in reverse
+Just do the iterations in reverse.